 Iron contamination in water is not dangerous, but can cause undesirable odors, tastes, colors, stains, slimes, and in the case of iron bacteria, can create an environment for other harmful organisms to grow.
 Because there are so many different kinds of iron in water, you must identify which form you are dealing with to determine which type of removal treatment will work.
-If you own a private well, we recommend that you test your water every three years to be sure it remains clean.

 If you have any questions, be sure to email us at email@example.com!